-- are making slower progress than other children who started at the same point - have changed their rate of progress, i.e. if their progress has suddenly slowed down - do not catch up with their classmates - are falling further and further behind their classmates
+- · are making slower progress than other children who started at the same point - · have changed their rate of progress, i.e. if their progress has suddenly slowed down - · do not catch up with their classmates - · are falling further and further behind their classmates

 First of all, we will address any weaknesses through High Quality Teaching.
 For some children targeting these areas will see their learning improve.
-If your child continues to make less than the expected progress, we will gather further information and hold a meeting with you, your child's teacher and the SENDCo.
-Of course, we like to make sure your child is involved and so will gather their views before the meeting.
-If it is decided that your child has special educational needs, with your agreement, SEND Support will begin.
+If your child continues to make less than the expected progress, we will follow the SEND pathway (found on the next page)